 In 1982, after graduating from the Moscow Institute of Physics and Technology, Ponomarev began building ties within Russian academia and government as a researcher and lab director at the Defense Research Institute.
 After 10 years, he became general director for the Interdepartmental Analytical Center, a position he maintained until 2010.
 At the Center, Ponomarev oversaw research and analytical support in economics, innovation, industry, science and technology, and foreign economic policy.

 In 1998, he took his first steps into industry by becoming the First Deputy General Director for Tupolev.
 In 2005, he served as Vice President of the United Aircraft Consortium, executing a merger to establish the United Aircraft Corporation, or UAC.
-Upon the creation of the UAC, Alexey became the Development Director of Transportation Aircraft within UAC until 2008 when he shifted focus to the United Engine Corporation as Deputy General Director of Strategy, charged with turning the company into one of the top 5 world producers of turbine engines for aircraft.
+He served as the Development Director of Transportation Aircraft within the UAC until 2008, when he shifted his focus to the United Engine Corporation as Deputy General Director of Strategy, charged with turning the company into a global leader in the production of turbine engines for aircraft.

 Ponomarev also taught at the Higher School of Economics in the department for restructuring and development of industries, and was awarded the Order of Honor and given the rank of Honored Science and Engineering Worker of the Russian Federation.